Definition: What is Oxymercuration Demercuration?

 Mechanism of Oxymercuration Demercuration

-This reaction involves mercury acting as a reagent attacking the alkene double bond to form a mercurinium ion bridge.
-A water molecule will then attack the most substituted carbon to open the mercurium ion bridge, followed by proton transfer to the solvent water molecule [4-7].
+This reaction involves mercury from mercury acetate acting as a reagent attacking the alkene double bond to form a mercurinium ion bridge.
+A water molecule will then attack the most substituted carbon to open the mercurinium ion bridge resulting in an oxonium.
+It is followed by deprotonation by the base acetate ion and, finally, demercuration by sodium borohydride to form the desired alcohol product [4-7].